An efficient wavelet-based physics-informed neural network for multiscale problems: Introduction

-In this study, we use the wavelet family to represent an approximate solution to the differential equation, and the weight of each family member is optimized using the W-PINN.
-Unlike previous neural network-based approaches, the proposed neural architecture does not rely on automatic differentiation for the derivatives involved in the loss function, which significantly reduces training time.
-Additionally, this method requires no prior information about the nature of the solution, making it practical and easy to implement.
-We use Gaussian and Mexican hat wavelets for implementation, and their performance is compared with conventional PINN and state-of-the-art methods to validate the efficacy.
-Our approach demonstrates high accuracy across a range of differential equations exhibiting steep gradients, rapid oscillations, singularities, and multiscale behavior, establishing it as a robust method for these classes of problems. {The key contributions of this work can be summarized as follows: \begin{itemize} \item W-PINN introduces a framework that eliminates automatic differentiation in loss function derivative computation, significantly accelerating training while maintaining or improving solution accuracy compared to recent methods in the literature.
+{In this study, the proposed W-PINN employs wavelets as a solution basis, representing the unknown solution as a linear combination of multi-resolution wavelet functions whose coefficients are learned by the neural network.
+Unlike Gabor PINN and PIRBN, which enhance approximation while remaining physical-space and AD-dependent, this formulation shifts the learning task from pointwise solution approximation to coefficient learning in wavelet space, where multiscale features are naturally separated across resolutions.} The proposed neural architecture does not rely on the automatic diﬀerentiation to compute the derivatives involved in the loss function, thereby significantly reducing training time.
+In addition, this method does not require prior information about the nature of the solution, making it practical and easy to implement.
+We used Gaussian and Mexican hat wavelets for implementation, and their performance was compared with conventional PINN and state-of-the-art methods to validate the efficacy.
+Our approach demonstrates high accuracy across a range of differential equations that exhibit steep gradients, rapid oscillations, singularities, and multiscale behavior, establishing it as a robust method for these classes of problems.
+The key contributions of this work can be summarized as follows. \begin{itemize} \item We introduce a W-PINN framework that eliminates automatic differentiation in loss function derivative computation, significantly accelerating training while maintaining or improving solution accuracy compared to recent methods in the literature.

-\item W-PINN effectively addresses the loss balancing challenges inherent in conventional PINNs, particularly for problems exhibiting multi-scale phenomena, singular behavior, or rapid oscillations in their solutions.
+\item W-PINN effectively addresses the loss balancing challenges inherent in conventional PINNs, particularly for problems that exhibit multiscale phenomena, singular behavior, or rapid oscillations in their solutions.

-\item The proposed method is validated through the FHN model, Helmholtz equation, Allen-Cahn equation, Maxwell equation, Lid-driven cavity flow, and various other singularly perturbed problems.
+\item The proposed method is validated through NTK theory and various examples, including the FHN model, Helmholtz equation, Allen-Cahn equation, Maxwell equation, Lid-driven cavity flow, and various other singularly perturbed problems.

-\end{itemize} }
+\end{itemize}